|Quick Facts: Radiologic and MRI Technologists|

 Radiologic and MRI technologists work in healthcare facilities, and more than half work in hospitals.

 An associate’s degree is the most common educational path for radiologic technologists.
-Most MRI technologists start out as radiologic technologists and specialize later in their career.
-Technologists must be licensed or certified in some states; requirements vary by state.
+Many MRI technologists start out as radiologic technologists and specialize later in their career.
+Technologists must be licensed or certified in most states; requirements vary by state.

-Employment of radiologic and MRI technologists is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
-As the population grows older, there will be an increase in medical conditions, such as breaks and fractures caused by osteoporosis, which can require imaging to diagnose them.
+Employment of radiologic and MRI technologists is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
+As the population grows older, there will be an increase in medical conditions that require imaging as a tool for making diagnoses.

 Compare the job duties, education, job growth, and pay of radiologic and MRI technologists with similar occupations.